Tenements-facades-project/wrofacade/docs/index.markdown

 ### Custom dataset

-The project utilized custom dataset of historic facade's images and their segmentation masks - _NeoFacade_.
+The project utilized a custom dataset of historic facade's images and their segmentation masks - _NeoFacade_.
 It is comprised of photos of historic facades in Wrocław, which have been taken by students of Architecture at Wrocław University of Science and